ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/marketplace/plugins/harperdb.md

 </div>

 ## Querying HarperDB
 To perform queries on HarperDB, click the `+Add` button in the query manager located at the bottom panel of the app builder.
-Select the HarperDB from the Global Datasource section in the query editor.
+Select the HarperDB from the Data source section in the query editor.

 <div style={{textAlign: 'center'}}>